 Kruger National Park, South Africa’s oldest and biggest safari reserve, is home to several kinds of quintessential African animals.
-Images of prowling lions, stomping elephants and giraffes loping through the savannah come instantly to mind.
+Mention the word safari and we think of savannah with grazing zebras, tramping elephants or prowling lions.

 Every animal sighting is different and rewarding which are reasons why Kruger Park is one of South Africa’s top tourist destinations with yearly visitor numbers into the millions.